robbintt/outlines/references/uart_isp_ftdi_etc_programming.md

 It is cheaper than the FTDI FT232RL.

-Adafruit offers this chip and it is also in other popular USB->UART devices.
+Adafruit offers a [low-cost breakout board](https://www.adafruit.com/product/3309) of this chip and it is also in other popular USB->UART devices.

 ### Raspberry Pi